openbermuda/karmapi/docs/nodice/inertia.rst

 Suppose there is a steady source of waves (a nearby rotating black hole?).

 As the wave radiates from the source, little energy is lost as the wave moves out to wider and wider circles.
-Imagine the ripples on a calm pond created by an apple dropping from a tree.
+Energy, in the form of gravitational waves dissipates into the surrounding region, but each shell of unit size contains the same energy.

 Each band is just one wavelength longer than the previous so there is just one extra wave to spread the energy across.